jui005/Wall-Climbing-Robot-using-Arduino/README.md

 Directional Control: The Arduino processes the IR signals and activates the corresponding motors via the LN298N motor driver to move the robot in the desired direction.
 Suction Activation: The suction motor, controlled by the servo tester, is activated to create a vacuum that keeps the robot adhered to the wall.
-Movement on Wall: While the robot remains attached to the surface, it can move in any direction based on the user's input.
+Movement on Wall: While the robot remains attached to the surface, it can move in any direction based on the user's input. note : change the int1,int2,int3,int4 according to your gpio arduino connections.